wunderbrick/one-time-pad-guide/README.md

 ![](otp_you_need_to_move_ciphertext.png)

 Alternatively, you could use a Vigenere table (TABLE 3) to speed up the process.
-It’s important for to understand the modular arithmetic in case you don't have access to a Vigenere table or can’t remember how to encrypt/decrypt with one.
+It’s important to understand the modular arithmetic in case you don't have access to a Vigenere table or can’t remember how to encrypt/decrypt with one.
 To decrypt the message, work backward and use modular subtraction (going counterclockwise around our imaginary 0-35 clock) to subtract the key from the ciphertext and yield the plaintext.
 This means you start with “S” from the ciphertext and find that it has a value of 18 in TABLE 2.
 Then subtract 30, which is the value of “4” from the key according to TABLE 2, to get a value of 24.
 This value corresponds to “Y” in TABLE 2 and is the first letter of the plaintext.

 #### VIGENERE TABLE